fisser001/fogbank-scripts/docs/3_pxe_boot.rst

   PinguyBuilder-gtk

 Go to the Settings tab and change the username to be your own.
-Also uncheck the “Show install icon on Backup mode desktop” option.
+Also uncheck the "Show install icon on Backup mode desktop" option.

 .. image:: /docs/images/vm_7.png

-Go to the Actions tab and click on “Select User, whose current settings will be used as default.”
-Then click on “Backup” to create the ISO image.
+Go to the Actions tab and click on "Select User, whose current settings will be used as default."
+Then click on "Backup" to create the ISO image.

 .. image:: /docs/images/vm_8.png